 The inquiry was “extremely critical” of Oxfam’s safeguarding case work.
 Its approach was unstructured.
 Management was unable to identify the serious failures in case handling, including poor record keeping, due to the lack of adequate assurance and oversight mechanisms.

 The Commission concluded that Oxfam’s limited actions taken to address the safeguarding issues raised were insufficient.
 “Significant further cultural and systemic change” was required to address fully the failings and weaknesses identified.

 Whatever Oxfam may now achieve in safeguarding, it is difficult to discern whether its historical actions in safeguarding were adequate in any material respect.
 It appears that the events which occurred in Haiti were an “accident waiting to happen”.
 Issues had arisen previously in the context of the charity’s presence in Chad.
 Concerns were subsequently raised about the conduct of Oxfam staff in the Philippines.
 This pattern indicates both significant underlying problems and lost opportunities for improvement.

 Perhaps the most important learning from this saga is in relation to the role of the whistle-blower.
 Where an organisation like Oxfam operates with a global footprint, often in remote locations, management oversight can often be limited and/or delayed.
 In such a context, whistleblowing will be vitally important.
 The ability to escalate concerns to head office if necessary, is critical.
 Potential whistle-blowers in Haiti did not feel empowered to escalate their concerns when they were unable to report them to the local HR personnel or Country Director.

-Read more about the importance of whistle-blowing here.
+Here’s more information about the importance of whistle-blowing and how we can support.
 If you have any questions please get in touch by calling our team on 020 7494 5670